awslabs/graphstorm/docs/source/configuration/configuration-gconstruction.rst

 Feature transformation
 .........................
-Currently, the graph construction pipeline only supports three feature transformation:
+Currently, the graph construction pipeline supports the following feature transformation:

 * **HuggingFace tokenizer transformation** tokenizes text strings with a HuggingFace tokenizer.
 The ``name`` field in the feature transformation dictionary is ``tokenize_hf``.
 The dict should contain two additional fields. ``bert_model`` specifies the BERT model used for tokenization. ``max_seq_length`` specifies the maximal sequence length.
 * **HuggingFace BERT transformation** encodes text strings with a HuggingFace BERT model.
 The ``name`` field in the feature transformation dictionary is ``bert_hf``.
 The dict should contain two additional fields. ``bert_model`` specifies the BERT model used for tokenization. ``max_seq_length`` specifies the maximal sequence length.